Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 e.g. `ssh -L 38857:127.0.0.1:38857 bkarpov@192.168.1.208`

-34. On local machine install [VS Code](https://code.visualstudio.com/Download)
+34. On local machine install [VS Code](https://code.visualstudio.com/Download).

-35. Open VS Code, install plugin _Kubernetes_
+35. Open VS Code, install _Kubernetes_ plugin.

-36. Switch to the _Kubernetes_ plugin
+36. Switch to the _Kubernetes_ plugin.

 37. Connect to the cluster on VM.

 In the KUBERNETES pane, at the right-hand side of the line CLUSTERS
 - click button with three dots (hint: "More Actions...")
 - choose "Set Kubeconfig" in dropdown list
 - choose "+ Add new kubeconfig"